puristajs/purista/website/src/handbook/3._event-bridge/3_amqp-event-bridge.md

 shortTitle: AMQP
 description: AMQP event bridge
 tag:
-  - typescript
-  - nodejs
-  - javascript
-  - backend
-  - framework
-  - cloud
-  - microservice
-  - lambda
-  - Installation
+  - event bridge
-  - Setup
+  - AMQP
-  - Guide
+  - rabbitMQ
 ---

-## Useage
+## General

 The AMQP protocol and the corresponding brokers are perfectly for PURISTA.